Yun Li, Ph.D.

 I am interested in causal inference, missing data issues, Bayesian inference, surrogate and auxiliary data issues, mediation, intermediate outcomes, cancer statistics, mixed models, survival analysis and observational studies.
-I am currently developing statistical methods to quantify the causal relationship between an intermediate biomarker and a true endpoint in the presence of a treatment.
-I am also examining a shrinkage estimation approach to increase efficiency through the utilization of auxiliary variables when the true endpoint is not completely observed.
+I am currently developing statistical methods to quantify the causal relationship between an intermediate variable and a true endpoint in the presence of a treatment.
+I am also examining the impact of unmeasured confounders in observational studies.
 I am particularly interested in developing statistical methods motivated by real world problems in medical research.

 I collaborate primarily in health sciences, particularly in the areas of cancer, liver and kidney disease and cardiovascular disease.
 In cancer research, I had examined how tissue and serum markers are related to tumor recurrence and survival.
 I am currently investigating the factors that impact the variation of treatment receipts and the degree of individualized care with the Cancer Surveillance & Outcomes Research Team (CanSORT).
 The team website is http://www.med.umich.edu/cansort/.
 I have also been extensively collaborating with Arbor Research on the Dialysis Outcomes and Practice Patterns Study (DOPPS) to investigate how the differences in practice patterns correlate with outcome differences among patients with kidney disease.
 The study website is http://www.dopps.org/.
 In the area of liver disease, I have studied the mechanisms and causes of liver disease such as biliary atresia and neonatal hepatitis among young children.
 These collaborations have great potential in helping understand the factors associated with patient outcomes, improving care and lowering mortality and morbidity.
 Being a biostatistician, I believe in the importance of having good understanding of the science behind the data and the active involvement in every stage of the medical research.